amannj/comtradeRggregator/README.md

 #>
 #>  No Comtrade token specified; download restricted to 100 queries per hour.
 #>
-#> New folder created in: 'data/tmp/2021-04-25_12.36PM'.
+#> New folder created in: 'data/tmp/2021-04-26_05.15PM'.
 Temporary files will be stored there.
 #>
+#> Comtrade Data Availability file 'Comtrade_DataAvailability-2021-04-26'
+#>    in folder 'data/Comtrade_DataAvailability'
+#>    already exists and will be used for look-up.
+#>
+#>
-#> Comtrade Data Availability file 'Comtrade_DataAvailability-2021-04-25'
+#> Comtrade Data Availability file 'Comtrade_DataAvailability-2021-04-26'
 #>    in folder 'data/Comtrade_DataAvailability'
 #>    already exists and will be used for look-up.
 #>